thaddavis/crewai_and_agentops_script/video_script/intro.md

 (LOOK AWAY)

-For reference, here's a list showing the leading open source multi-agent frameworks ordered by GitHub stars as of September 28th, 2024...
+For reference, here's a list showing the leading open source multi-agent frameworks ordered by GitHub stars as of October 2024...

 1. LangChain/LangGraph - 92.7k/5.8k stars
   - 81 contributors - 41.9k in Discord - https://github.com/langchain-ai/langgraph